 Wallarobba Arts and Cultural Centre

-Are you an artist, artisan or craftsperson and want to share your creative works with the public for display and /or sale?
-Then consider holding a solo or group exhibition at Wallarobba Arts and Cultural Centre in 2014.
-Bookings are limited.
-To register your interest, contact the Arts and Cultural Development Officer, Joanna Joyce on 9847 6893.
+Are you an artist, artisan or craftsperson keen to share your creative works with the public for display and/or sale?
+Then consider holding a solo or group exhibition at Wallarobba Arts and Cultural Centre.
+Bookings are limited, so get in quick.
+To register your interest phone 9847 6893.

-Wallarobba has expanded its exhibition space by adding a lockable glass display cabinet in the Artists’ Lounge.
-This is available for monthly exhibitions of small and/or fragile works including textiles, fibres, ceramics, glassware, and sculpture.
-No charges apply until July 2014.
-To make a booking please contact Michelle Cryer on 9847 6504.
+A new way of displaying works has recently been added - a lockable glass display cabinet in the Artists’ Lounge.
+This is available for monthly exhibitions of small and/or fragile works including textiles, fibres, ceramics, glassware and sculpture.
+To make a booking please phone 9847 6504.

-For more information download WACC Exhibition Application Guidelines (PDF 31kb)
+For more information download WACC Exhibition Application Guidelines - 31kb

 Workshops and Talks